 Introduction

 This paper describes an approach to estimating the value of an outcome associated with a discrete health state in a health economic model.
 Typically but not always, outcome values associated with these states include health related quality of life (HRQoL), future event risks, and event costs from the perspective of the healthcare provider.
-The method allows sources of data which report the outcome values by categories which are not the same as the economic model's health states to be used to parameterise the models.
+The method presented allows sources of data which report the outcome values by categories which are not the same as the economic model's health states to be used to parameterise the models.
 Using such data introduces additional sources of uncertainty in the true outcome values associated with the model's health states.
 The approach described here accounts for these additional uncertainties, leading to wider credible intervals in the model outcome value estimates.
 To not incorporate these additional uncertainties is likely to underplay the level of parameter uncertainty and potentially decision uncertainty relating to the economic model and its interpretation.

 The approach was developed and applied in the context of a health technology assessment for the National Institute for Health Research (NIHR).
 The next section will briefly describe the HTA, the economic model developed, the relevant outcome values required by the model and the data available to populate it.
 The description is intended to provide a motivating example and context to the development of the approach; however, it should be noted that the approach has applications much broader than the model in the HTA.